 Cheers! by Nolwenn Pensivy is a glorious ode to variegated yarn, stranded colourwork and beverages of choice: what is not to love?

 There are so many things to like about this design but my favourite thing is that, in terms of stranded colourwork, this is very much a have-your-cake-and-eat-it kind of pattern.
-I confess I normally steer clear of variegated yarns because although they allure me with their siren calls of colour, I’ve found they tend to dictate what is done with them and I really like to be in charge of where colours appear in my designs.
+I normally steer clear of variegated yarns because although they allure me with their siren calls of colour, I’ve found they tend to dictate what is done with them and I really like to be in charge of where colours appear in my designs.
 I love semi-solid shades but have found that heavily variegated yarns with a mix of lights and darks can break up or melt a motif when used in stranded colourwork, and you’re at the mercy of where the dye has landed in terms of where each hue appears in the sequence of your stitches.
 What’s brilliant about Cheers! is that with this pattern, Nolwenn provides a framework through which you can pick the most variegated skein of all time, but then you still get to control and manage the shades with which it will be paired.
-See: HAVE YOUR CAKE AND EAT IT.
+See: HAVE YOUR CAKE AND EAT IT!

 Like all the designs in the KNITSONIK & Friends: Colour to Knit eBook, Nolwenn’s chapter comes with a big chunk of supportive creative content designed to empower you in adapting and understanding the pattern.
 Nolwenn’s tutorial guides you through the process of exploring your variegated skein of yarn and using colouring-in to test out your ideas; colouring-sheets enable you to play with ideas for your solid shades (and how you’d like to sequence them) until you’re ready to order yarn; and an in-depth interview with Becci of RiverKnits is chock full of ideas for thinking strategically about colour progressions and palettes.
-Becci’s Nene 4-ply minis and variegated yarn are used in the Mulled Wine sample of Cheers! and the conversation between her and Nolwenn included in the chapter provides much food for thought when contemplating, organising and designing yarn palettes.
+Becci’s Nene 4-ply minis and variegated yarn are used in the Mulled Wine sample of Cheers! and the conversation between Becci and Nolwenn included in the chapter provides much food for thought when contemplating, organising and designing yarn palettes.

 This is Becci’s amazing wall of colour – AKA the full Nene 4-ply Minis Range – discussed in Nolwenn’s chapter.
 Photo © Becci of RiverKnits.